venividiascii/standard-homeware/README.md

 4.
 9. Weight
 10. Required 3D printer dimensions / compatible printers

+---

+# Behind the Scenes
+This is where I sketch out ideas for the projects.
+Don't tell anyone.

 ## Idea Scratchpad (until this is mature enough for feature requests)